Ready for publication

 ‘I said a ninety-nine per cent chance.’

 ‘I knew it was bad.
-Why didn’t you just say it?
+Why didn’t you just say so?
 I feel kind of queasy or feverish—'

 ‘Folk remedy?’
 I forced a smile.